kenowi-dev/dotfiles/README.md

 ### Overview
 ----------------

-*This is a list of the already implemeted tasks, as well as the currently planned task for the future.
+*This is a list of already implemeted tasks, as well as the currently planned tasks for the future.
 This list will change over time.*

 - [x] [vscode](#vscode)
 - [x] [dotfiles_vscode](#dotfiles_vscode)